jdillard/sphinx-link-graph/docs/source/example/ipsum.rst

 Ipsum
 =====

-This page has a link to :docs:`amet`.
+This page has a link to :doc:`amet`.